attadje/cardano-cli-examples/README.md

 Jupyter Notebook allows to share code and run it in the same user interface.
 It can combine code from different languages (Python, bash, ...), graphics, visualizations and text in shareable notebooks that run in a web browser.

-If you dont want to use jupyter lab you just have to copy/past the bash code into your shell.
+If you dont want to use jupyter lab, you just have to copy/past the bash code into your shell.
 ```
 pip install jupyterlab
 ```